aleksandr-vin/aleksandr-vin.github.io/_drafts/2023-12-12-godaddyourself.md

 So I decided to make the transfer ASAP and not draw chances.

-In short, GD interface is a bummer: every time you open your domain from Domain Portfolio, it nags with inconsistent dialogs like:
+In short, GD interface is a bummer: not only it reloads the page almost on every click of their interface, but also, every time you open your domain from Domain Portfolio, it nags with inconsistent dialogs like:
 - "Turn off autorenewal ..." --- you click continue (you already decided to transfer it away, why not), and it says "There was a problem ..."
 - "Turn off domain privacy ..." --- why you ask me that if I made no attempts to turn it off?